google/libpam-policycache/README.md

 should use `pam_escalate.so` instead, which proxies the authentication prompt(s) through a pipe to a setuid-root helper called `pam-escalate-helper`.
 The helper calls `pam_start()` and `pam_authenticate()` just like an application would, and it always uses `/etc/pam.d/escalate` for the service configuration.
+It checks in advance that the user calling it is the same user as the one who should be authenticated so it doesn't work for cases like web oder mail servers who check system users.

 The escalate module clears all environment variables, ignores some PAM items, and only implements `pam_sm_authenticate()` so it may not cover all use cases.